davidmolony/MESC_Firmware/CLI_IMPLEMENTATION.md

 - Preserve validated USB CLI behavior and safety policy.
 - Enforce repeatable regression validation for any code changes.
 - Keep transport-neutral backend API stable so CAN can be added later without backend rewrite.

+Confirmed policy constraints for next work:
+- `SAVE` is manual only (no auto-save).
+- Backward compatibility is optional for future CLI revisions.
+- Error responses stay short.
+- CLI transport output stays non-chatty.
+- In CAN work, telemetry has higher priority than update/control framing.

 Hardening requirements:
 1) Preserve command contract and response format